A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Introduction

-quantifies the probabilistic level of constraints violation.
-It is important to note that $c(x^\ast_\rho)$ is readily available to the designer once $x^\ast_\rho$ has been computed; in contrast, the risk cannot be directly evaluated since its definition involves $\prob$, which is an unknown element of the problem.
-In \cite{GarCa2019}, it was shown that a tight evaluation of $V(x^\ast_\rho)$ is possible by adopting the so called wait-\&-judge perspective of \cite{CamGa2018}.
-Specifically, a certificate on $V(x^\ast_\rho)$ is obtained from the value taken by an observable quantity $s^\ast_\rho$, which is defined as the number of $\delta_i$'s for which $f(x^\ast_\rho,\delta_i) \geq 0$ (i.e., $s^\ast_\rho =$ no. of active constraints $+$ no. of violated constraints).
-Note also that, the solution $x^\ast_\rho$ can be reconstructed from these constraints and, hence, $s^\ast_\rho$ can be interpreted as the \emph{complexity} of the solution.
+In \cite{GarCa2019}, the problem of estimating $V(x^\ast)$ was addressed in a convex setup ($c(x)$ and $f(x,\delta)$ are convex in $x$) by adopting the so-called wait-\&-judge perspective of \cite{CamGa2018}.
+Specifically, a certificate on $V(x^\ast)$ is obtained from the value taken by an observable quantity $s^\ast$, called \emph{complexity} and defined as the number of $\delta_i$'s for which $f(x^\ast,\delta_i) \geq 0$ (i.e., $s^\ast =$ no. of active constraints $+$ no. of violated constraints).
+Interestingly, the solution $x^\ast$ can be fully reconstructed from the constraints appearing in the definition of $s^\ast$ and, therefore, $s^\ast$ can be interpreted as the complexity of representation of the solution.
+More discussion on this point is provided in Section \ref{sec:explicit}, where we also offer a systematic and detailed comparison of the results of the present paper with other approaches in the literature.

-As is intuitive, the no. of violated constraints alone (empirical risk) is not a valid indicator of the true risk $V(x^\ast_\rho)$ since optimization generates a bias towards larger risks by drifting the solution against the constraints.
-The thrust of the result of \cite{GarCa2019} is that the complexity is instead inescapably linked to $V(x^\ast_\rho)$ irrespective of the problem at hand, and as such it can be used to always tightly judge the level of risk.
-It turns out that two scenario solutions with the same empirical risk can have quite different true risks $V(x^\ast_\rho)$ depending on undisclosed mechanisms by which the satisfaction of some constraints implies the satisfaction of other, unseen, constraints.
-Nonetheless, it is a universal fact that all these mechanisms are captured by the complexity, which, alone, allows one to derive tight evaluations.
+As is intuitive, the number of violated constraints alone (which, when divided by the number of scenarios, gives the \emph{empirical risk}) is not a valid indicator of the true risk $V(x^\ast)$ since optimization generates a bias towards larger risks by drifting the solution against the constraints.
+The main achievement of \cite{GarCa2019} consists in showing that the complexity is instead strictly linked to $V(x^\ast)$ and, as such, it can be used to accurately judge the level of risk.
+This discovery implies a profound and revealing truth: two solutions with the same empirical risk can have quite different true risks $V(x^\ast)$ depending on hidden mechanisms sitting in the method; nonetheless, it is a universal fact that all these mechanisms are captured by the complexity, which, alone, offers an accessible door to evaluate the risk.

+Very importantly, applying this theory requires no model for how observations $\delta_i$ are generated.
+As a matter of fact, although $\delta_i$ are modeled as random outcomes from a probability distribution $\prob$, the obtained results apply irrespective of $\prob$, and $\prob$ remains undefined throughout the algorithmic and theoretical developments of the method.
+This is practically important since in many applications assuming that $\prob$ is known to the designer is unrealistic: $\prob$ refers to the ``real world'' and can be a truly complex object in modern data science for which hardly complete a-priori knowledge is available (think e.g. of biological or social systems, or of problems arising in autonomous driving, just to cite but a few examples).